 From small town kid to global traveler

 I grew up in a small town in upstate New York as the oldest of four children.
-My father, Larry, was a New York State policeman, and my mother, Dee, was a homemaker and artist.
+My father, Larry, is a town justice and was a New York State policeman and my mother, Dee, is an artist and homemaker.

 I put myself through college, working full time during my studies at anything and everything—from short order cook to janitor.
 One of my most hard-earned skills is the ability to run a high-speed floor buffer!

 I tackled corporate life with the same gusto.
-At 21, I applied for my first “real” job as a computer programmer at Philip Morris (now Altria), and I have been offered—unsolicited—every subsequent job since then, including my positions as CEO.
-Throughout my career I have worked at such notable companies as Philip Morris (Altria), Kraft, Grand Metropolitan (now Diageo PLC) and my current employer, Siemens AG.
+At twenty-one, I applied for my first “real” job as a computer programmer at Philip Morris (now Altria).
+I worked hard and enjoyed the increasing responsibility that came with each role: programmer, audit manager, vice president of audit, consultant, CFO, CEO and my final corporate role: chief diversity officer.
+Throughout my career I have worked for such notable companies as Philip Morris, Kraft, Grand Metropolitan (now Diageo) and my last employer, Siemens AG.

 My career has taken me around the globe: Australia, China, India, South Africa, Brazil and nearly every European country.
-I have traveled far from my upstate New York origins and have lived abroad for 16 years in London, Munich and Paris, as well as other cities less well known.
+I have traveled far from my upstate New York origins and have lived abroad for twenty years in London, Paris, Nuremberg and Munich, as well as other cities less well known.

 For the last twenty years, I have traveled extensively.
 Today, my travels take me to locations a lot more familiar to me—Nantucket, New York, Boston, Stuttgart—and I am fondly reminded of my days in India, Brazil and Australia through my social media connections.